CAGameProg/materials/Chapter2/assignment.md

 Write a program that prints the numbers from 1 to 100.
 But for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
 For numbers which are multiples of both three and five print "FizzBuzz".

+Remember that the modulus operator (`%`) gives the remainder between the division of two numbers.
+You can use this to see if one number is divisible by another.
+For example, `15 % 3` is `0` which means that `15` is divisible by `3`.

 For example here is the output from 1 to 17:

 ```